Could implementing these features boost banks' customer retention?

 What do consumers want from digital banks?

-research from Latinia, the vast majority of banking consumers want high quality digital services that are convenient and easy to access.
+According to research from Latinia, the vast majority of banking consumers want high quality digital services that are convenient and easy to access.
 And, 76% are willing to switch banks for a better experience.

 We've kept this in mind when selecting the 7 feature categories for our analysis: